 Now, click the OK

-button to produce the desired scatterplot.
-Note that in the illustration
+button to produce the scatterplot.
+Note that in the illustration shown

-shown below a linear regression line was added to the plot via the Plot: Fitting options pane of Graph
+below, a linear regression line was added to the plot via the Plot: Fitting tab of Graph

 There are no outliers

 apparent in this plot, nor do the residuals

 around the regression line indicate any non-linear trend (e.g., by forming

 a U or S around the regression line).
 Therefore, you can be satisfied

 that no major violations of a main assumption of canonical correlation